omuomugin/labelit/README.md

-# GitHub labels as Code
+# GitHub labels as a Code

 `labelit` is a tool to manage GitHub label as code.